Seven-spotted Ladybug – Coccinella septempunctata

 Family Coccinellidae – Lady Beetles

-Adult live beetles photographed at Winfield, Illinois, USA.
+Live adult beetles and larvae photographed at Winfield, Illinois, USA.

 Coccinella septempunctata, the seven-spotted ladybug, sometimes called “C-7” is a European species that was introduced into the US to aid in managing some aphid pests.

 The gals are pretty thorough at devouring the hapless aphids.
 Too bad there are so many aphids and so few lady bugs these days.

 Ladybird beetle larva has captured an aphid.
 Ouch!